How To Become A Voice Actor

 Many people transition into voiceover work over a period of time.
 Why?
 Well, setting up as a voiceover requires some initial investment.
 Professional recording equipment, training, demos, marketing, etc. it all costs money!
 This guide will help you to get started relatively inexpensively.

-If you have some money you can move straight into becoming a voice over full time.
-The advantages are that you can spend time practicing and learning the craft quickly.
+If you have some money you can move straight into becoming a voice-over full time.
+The advantages are that you can spend time practising and learning the craft quickly.
 You are also more likely have time to dedicate to auditions which in turn will give you an initial income.

 There is no right path.
-Voice over actors who have started out part time have gone on to be equally successful as those who go full time right from the start.
+Voice over actors who have started out part-time has gone on to be equally successful as those who go full time right from the start.

 Our recommendation is to start small and reinvest the money you make into upgrading your equipment and set up.
 All clients, whether they are Pixar or just a guy who needs a voicemail message, expect crystal clear audio recordings.
 You absolutely MUST be recording in a professional recording environment with professional equipment.
 They are NOT going to settle for less than perfection.
 Does this mean spending thousands of dollars?
 Maybe, eventually it does, but not today.
 What you’ll need to get started: